 CLSX 243W.
 Jews Under Empire.
 3 cr.

 An exploration of Jewish history in the imperial contexts of the Persian, Hellenistic, and Roman periods (c.
 539 BCE-100 CE) and geographic regions of Palestine and the Diaspora, especially Egypt.
-We will examine the strategies Jews employed to explain and live under empire through critical study of the creative and diverse corpus of their ancient literature.
-A key focus will be religion, but politics, society, economy, and the military will also be discussed.
-As for specific topics, we will consider the Jews of Ptolemaic Egypt, the Maccabean Revolt, the Hasmonean dynasty, Herod the Great, the Alexandrian riots of 38 CE, the Dead Sea Scrolls, and the First Jewish Revolt, among others.
+The strategies Jews employed to explain and live under empire through critical study of the creative and diverse corpus of their ancient literature will be discussed.
+A key focus will be on religion.
+Politics, society, economy, and the military will also be discussed.
+Specific topics that will be discussed are the Jews of Ptolemaic Egypt, the Maccabean Revolt, the Hasmonean dynasty, Herod the Great, the Alexandrian riots of 38 CE, the Dead Sea Scrolls, and the First Jewish Revolt.
 Theme Area Global Diversity, University Core Writing Intensive

 CLSX 244.
 History of Ancient Medicine.
 3 cr.

 An examination of the medical theories and practices in the period from the Egyptian temple physicians to the doctors of the Roman Empire.
 Special attention is given to Hippocrates and Galen.

 An investigation of Greek history from the Bronze Age through the Hellenistic Period (c.2000-30 BCE).
 Topics include politics, the military, literary and material culture, religion, philosophy, society, economics, athletics, women, and slavery, and special attention will be devoted to Crete, Sparta, Athens, Persia, Macedon, and Egypt.
 While lectures and a textbook will provide a historical narrative and highlight key questions, students will have the opportunity to engage substantially with the ancient evidence, which will put them in close touch with the Greeks themselves.